erikologic/makers-test/README.md

 - `ruby run.rb`

 ## Backlog
-Having more time I would have liked:
+Having more time I would have liked to:
 - extrapolate abstract behaviours from PrinterOrder, so to have a more dynamic Printer system
 - add names to the Discount objects in order to be able to show them in the order report
--